 Is it safe to breastfeed while using Aclovate?

 There have not been any cases that show Aclovate travels into breast milk.
 It is usually safer to avoid breast feeding while on any kind of medication but you can speak to your doctor to find out exactly how safe it is

 It is safe for children 12 months and up.

 We only offer the brand choice, Aclovate, at this time.

 Modrasone IS Aclovate.
 Internationally, it is known as Modrasone, just like generically it is known as Alclometasone Dipropionate.
 All of these names are correct and reference the same thing.

 What is the difference between this and the Aclovate cream?

-A cream is water based where as ointment is oil based.
-Cream will have higher concentration of water while ointment has a higher concentration of oil.
+A cream is water-based where as the ointment is oil based.
+The cream will have a higher concentration of water while ointment has a higher concentration of oil.
 The more oil, the greasier and stickier the product will be.